ecmwf/ecflow/Doc/misc/change_history.rst

    - ecflow_client    : allow meter on suite when loading the definition.
    - ecflow_server    : default clock changed from hybrid to real.
 (Avoid confusion with cron, date, day, set to complete)
    - doc              : Online removed from tar file, replaced with ecflow confluence page
+   - *                : Fix --migrate bugs: to take into account variable values that have new lines

 4.0.0 (production, November 2013)
    - ecflowview    : add %VARIABLE% syntax in ecflowview.menu